 Newport suffered severely in the depression of the 1930s and there was very high unemployment but its industries began to boom again when World War II began.
 Newport suffered a number of air raids during the Second World War.
 However, after 1945 the town continued to flourish.
 In 1949 St Woolos Church was made a cathedral.

 After 1945 the pattern of employment changed.
 Spencer steelworks opened in 1962 but shipbuilding ended in the early 1970s.
 In 1964 exports of coal shifted from Newport to Barry and in 1975 imports of iron were moved to Port Talbot.
 In the last years of the 20th century, Newport became a centre for hi-tech manufacturing industry.

 The Library Museum and Art Gallery was built in Newport in 1968.
-The Kingsway Centre was built in the early 1970s.
+The Kingsway Centre opened in 1968.
 Docks way was built in 1975.

 Between 1961 and 1964 the German artist Hans Feibusch painted murals on the civic centre in Newport.
 In 1971-75 Kenneth Budd created a mosaic at Old Green depicting scenes from the 19th century Monmouthshire railway.
 In 1980 the Archform sculpture was created.
 In 1991 the Steel Wave sculpture was made.
 The same year the Chartist Statues were unveiled in Newport.

 In 1992 Newport’s clock entitled ‘In the nick of time’ was built.
 In 1994 a sculpture of a pig called ‘This little piggy went to market’ was unveiled.
 The Bell Carrier sculpture was unveiled in 1996.

 Newport was made a city in 2002.
 Today Newport is a vibrant city.
 Friars Walk Shopping Centre opened in 2015.
 In 2021 the population of Newport was 159,000.